Korean Course Enrolment Instructions 2019-2020

 Incoming students with background (informal or formal study of Korean):

-Students with any background at all who might qualify for an upper-year course must attend an interview during the week before classes in September.
-Submit the Korean Interview Form (below).
-After the interview, the department will attempt to register you on ACORN, space permitting, or add you to the departmental waitlist.
+Students with any background at all who might qualify for an upper-year course must attend a placement test during the week before classes in September.
+See placement test details below.
+After the test, if you have been placed in a course, the department will attempt to register you on ACORN, space permitting, or add you to the waitlist.
 Please note that native speakers of Korean and some students with a prior linguistic background in Korean are not permitted to take Korean courses for credit.
 To find out if you are qualified for a course please read the program policy.

 Graduate students from within and outside the department who need knowledge of Korean for their research may take a Korean course with the approval of EAS, space permitting.
 Auditing is not an option.
 To be enrolled, you will need to provide a statement explaining how learning Korean is relevant to your research as well as an endorsement from your advisor (please use the below form).
-Please register for the September Placement Interview and bring along this form: Language Course Enrolment Request Form for Graduate Student You will be registered in a graduate course code.
+If you have background, please register for the Placement Test and bring along this form: Language Course Enrolment Request Form for Graduate Student You will be registered in a graduate course code.
 The course is graded as credit/non-credit (CR/NCR); 70% or above is required for a CR.

-EAS Majors and Specialists: If you are competent or proficient in the Korean language already and wish to take Society-Culture courses to replace your language courses, you must register for an April or September interview (see the schedule above) to have your language level assessed.
-Alternative interview times are not available.
+EAS Majors and Specialists: If you are competent or proficient in the Korean language already and wish to take Society-Culture courses to replace your language courses, you must register for an April or September placement test (see the schedule above) to have your language level assessed.
+Placement test times are not available.

 Korean Enrolment Form (online) (PDF)